LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Goetic Summons.md

 **+1 [[Reach]]:** The mage may give the Goetia a single, one-word command to follow.
 The Goetia is not compelled to complete a task if it cannot finish the command before the Duration of the spell elapses.

 **+1 [[Reach]]:** If in a place from which she could meditate into the Astral, the mage can summon Goetia from her own Oneiros, or the Oneiros of another subject.
 Summoning aspects of one’s own soul is dangerous, but rewarding — the subject loses the part of his personality the Goetia represents while it is in the material world.
-The mage must pay as much Mana as she would need to enter the Astral Realms from her current location.
+The mage must pay as much [[Mana]] as she would need to enter [[The Astral Realms]] from her current location.

 **+2 [[Reach]]:** As above, but the mage can summon Goetia from the Temenos.